Company Philosophy

 Regular Goal-oriented Assessments

-The Company’s Human Resources Department conducts annual assessments of the talent development program and training courses for middle and senior management based on the criteria of “organizational and strategic leadership competency”.
-It also invites promising supervisors to study specific topics alongside middle and senior management personnel and engage in a mutual exchange of ideas, thereby promoting a sustainable culture of mentorship at the management level.
-“Organizational and strategic leadership competency” for senior managers include five key areas: demonstrating business acumen, exerting strategic influence, leading organizational success, nurturing organizational talent as well as driving change and innovation.
-In 2024, senior managers are scheduled to participate in forward-looking technical courses such as "Global Trends in Generative AI" and "Key Technologies in Advanced IC Packaging and Processing", aimed at helping them to grasp industry trends while enhancing operational sensitivity.
-Additionally, the Company also conduct management courses such as "Leadership Skills to Stimulate Team Potential" to improve managers' leadership abilities alongside team collaboration efficiency, thereby creating a more cohesive and innovative work environment that drives the Company toward achieving long-term goals.
-To address the diverse needs of different managers, the Company also offers tailored personal effectiveness enhancement courses, aimed at strengthening their performance in the workplace as well as effectively facilitating personal growth.
+The Company’s Human Resources Department conducts annual assessments of its talent development programs and training courses for middle and senior management based on the criteria of “organizational and strategic leadership competency.”
+It also invites promising supervisors to study specific topics alongside middle and senior management personnel and to engage in mutual exchanges of ideas, thereby promoting a sustainable culture of mentorship at the management level.
+“Organizational and strategic leadership competency” for senior managers includes five key areas: demonstrating business acumen, exerting strategic influence, leading organizational success, nurturing organizational talent, and driving change and innovation.
+From these, we define the core competencies required for functional performance, use them to focus the year’s key training topics, and establish an annual leadership competency training program with specific learning objectives.
+This aims to enhance the leadership team’s core capabilities and strengthen their commitment to sustainable development.

 novatek-wireframe-img5-1.png (429 KB)